viniciusalmeidas/Wpp-Sender/README.md

 I can't guarantee that you are not getting banned in a long term using this Bot.
 I really don't think so, but I can't guarantee.

-<h5>I think there're some bugs on your code.</h5>
-Yes, there are.
-Feel free to fix and commit it.

 <h5>Why you use WhatsApp Web via Selenium?
 Is there a better solution?</h5>
 Today we have more optimize options on Python like Yowsup.